status-im/contracts/Identity.md

 - `UpdatableInstance`.
 A contract that can be updated, if the contract itself calls `updateUpdatableInstance()`.
 This contract inherits from `Instance`
 - `DelayedUpdatableInstanceStorage`.
 This contract defines kernel vars that an `IdentityKernel` contract shares with and `Instance`.
 See `InstanceStorage` fro restrictions in case of reuse.
 This contract inherits from `InstanceStorage`
 - `DelayedUpdatableInstance`.
 Extending the functionality of `UpdatableInstance`, this contract introduces a delay functionality based in the `block.timestamp` in order to limit updates with a 30 days lock.
 - `Factory`.
-Contract used as a version control for `IdentityKernel` contracts
+Contract used as a version control for child factories contracts
 - `ERC725` and `ERC735`.
 Interfaces based on EIPs [ERC-725: Identity](https://github.com/ethereum/EIPs/issues/725) and [ERC735: Claims Holder](https://github.com/ethereum/EIPs/issues/725)
 - `Identity`.
 Implementation of ERC725 and ERC735.
 Includes additional management functions to handle minimum required approvals for execution of transactions, as well as recovery related functions.
 - `IdentityKernel`.
 Represents a version of the identity contract that can be created with the `IdentityFactory`, as well as be updated with calls to itself.
 This contract inherits from `DelayedUpdatableInstanceStorage` and `Identity`
 - `FriendsRecovery`.
 Contract that handles the recovery process of an `Identity` in case the management keys are lost, or were compromised.
 A `FriendsRecovery` contract instance has an 1:1 association with an `Identity`
 - `IdentityFactory`.
-Factory pattern implementation for handling `IdentityKernel` instance generation.
+Deploys `DelayedUpdatableInstanceStorage` configured to a deployed `IdentityKernel` and initializes the Instance with `initIdentity` function from kernel.

 ## Tutorials